Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Methodology

 \subsection{Modifier-Adaptation Algorithm Statement}

 The use of GPs to describe the plant-model mismatch in an RTO problem was first proposed by \citet{Ferreira2018}.
-The main idea was for these GP modifiers to correct the cost and each constraint separately:
+The main idea is for these GP modifiers to correct the cost and each constraint separately:

-The following modified optimization problem was then solved in an RTO iteration:
+Then, the following modified optimization problem is solved in an RTO iteration: